Killing Without Conscience: A Christian Look at Anthropic vs. the Pentagon

 What This Looks Like in Your Own Life

-You are probably the structure of this situation is one you will encounter.
+You are probably not a defense contractor or an AI company founder.
+But the structure of this situation is one you will encounter.

 You will be asked to participate in something that conflicts with your conscience.
 The participation will be legal.
 The financial or professional cost of refusal will be real.
 Someone else will do it if you don't.
 Your refusal will not stop the thing from happening.